-The Elements Dashboard includes a wizard to help you configure Text To Speech (TTS) on your Voice Elements Platform.
-Here are step-by-step instructions for installing the Speech Engine and testing Text to Speech in the Sampler.
+The Elements Dashboard includes a wizard to help you configure Text-to-Speech (TTS) on your Voice Elements Platform.
+Here are step-by-step instructions for installing the Speech Engine and testing Text-to-Speech.

 Installing the Speech Engine

 1) Open up Elements Dashboard and “Launch Wizard” from the “Tools” menu:

 2) Once the configuration wizard has loaded, navigate to the MS Speech tab.
 The wizard will determine whether or not the MS Speech components have been installed.
 If they have not, click the “Install” button to install them.

 Note: If you would prefer to manually install the Microsoft Speech Platform components on your server (particularly if you will be using speech recognition and need to create custom grammar files) see the article Install Microsoft Speech Platform.

 3) After the installation has of the Microsoft Speech Platform components has completed, select your desired default voice from the list:

 Three voices are installed by default: “ZiraPro,” “Zira,” and “David.”
 If you would like to install additional voices, click the “Additional Voices/Languages” link; your default browser will open to a Voice Elements support article describing the process to download and install additional voices.